Challenges in cancer treatment

 Payment of IndiTreat®

 Reimbursement of drugs differs from country to country.
 In general, the costs incurred in the context of established cancer therapy are paid by the general health insurance of patients.
 At the moment, IndiTreat® is not a general established hospital service and will not yet be compensated by the national health insurance.
-For more information regarding the availability of IndiTreat in your area please consult your physician or contact 2cureX.
+For more information regarding the availability of IndiTreat in your area please consult your doctor, your insurance company or 2cureX.